fadedbee/turnstile/README.md

 ### Logging ###

-Piping log output through turnstile causes logs to only be readable after moving them off-box, to the location with the private key.
-This means that logs are protected if a webserver, for example, is compromised.
+Piping log output through turnstile causes logs to be readable only after moving them off-box, to the computer with the private key.
+This means that historical logs are protected if a webserver, for example, is compromised.

 ### Encrypting Files ###

-If you are given a ed25519 public key, you can encrypt data and put it in a public place, knowing that only the secret key owner can decrypt it.
+If you are given a recipient's public key, you can encrypt data and put it in a public place, knowing that only they can decrypt it.
 (You can't even decrypt it yourself, so you'd better keep the original, if you need it.)

 ## Usage ##